philiplopez/boilerplate-client-react/README.md

 For help on resolving lint warnings, go to <http://jslinterrors.com/>.

+## Future tasks:
+* Task ?: Introduce unit tests with mocha/chai
-## Task ?:
+* Task ?: Basic "app" (templates, routes)

-* WebStorm configuration for babel, eslint?
-See <http://blog.drawable.de/2015/02/27/es6-in-webstorm-9-setting-up-a-filewatcher/>
+* Task ?: Webstorm configuration for babel (if this is necessary)...